|

 had previously sent to the University of Berlin where he studied

+linguistics.
 While lecturing at Sankt Gabriel, the SVD seminary where

 the future missionaries were trained, Wilhelm Schmidt founded in 1906 the